Fgruntjes/mostlymatter-docker/memory-bank/activeContext.md

 ## Current Work Focus

-The project is in its initialization phase.
-We are setting up the foundation for:
+The project has progressed from initialization to implementation phase.
+We have:

+1. Completed the analysis of mostlymatter structure
-1. Creating a Docker containerization solution for mostlymatter
+2. Created a Docker containerization solution for mostlymatter
-2. Implementing GitHub Actions workflows for automated builds
+3. Implemented GitHub Actions workflows for automated builds
-3. Setting up the publishing pipeline to GitHub Packages
+4. Set up the publishing pipeline to GitHub Packages

 ## Recent Changes

-1. Initialized the project repository
+1. Analyzed the mostlymatter repository structure and dependencies
-2. Created the Memory Bank documentation structure
-3. Defined the project requirements and goals
+2. Created a multi-stage Dockerfile for building minimal images
+3. Implemented GitHub Actions workflow for automated builds
+4. Added a script for triggering builds via repository_dispatch
-4. Added README.md with basic project information
+5. Updated README.md with comprehensive documentation
+6. Implemented multi-architecture support (amd64, arm64)

 ## Next Steps